 London School of Economics

-A vast theoretical literature claims that increasing interest rates reduces bank leverage, therefore making banks safer.
-The empirical validity of this claim is critical to improving our understanding of the transmission of monetary policy through banks in addition to informing the ongoing debate on whether monetary policy should be used to support financial stability.
-I show empirically that raising interest rates actually increases bank leverage.
-I propose and empirically validate a mechanism that explains the overall increase in bank leverage in response to monetary policy shocks which I term the loan-loss mechanism: contractionary shocks increase loan losses, reduce bank profits and equity, and ultimately increase bank leverage.
-I document why much of the theoretical literature is unable to explain the leverage response and develop a banking model where floating-rate loans entail a trade-off between interest rate risk and credit risk, which generates the loan-loss mechanism.
-Using microdata, I provide empirical evidence consistent with floating-rate loans hedging interest rate risk at the expense of generating loan losses.
+A vast theoretical literature claims that increasing interest rates reduce bank leverage, making banks safer.
+Validating this empirically is key to understanding monetary policy transmission and its impact on financial stability.
+I show that raising interest rates increases bank leverage.
+I propose and validate the loan-loss mechanism: contractionary shocks increase loan losses, reduce profits and equity, thus raising leverage.
+I document why existing models cannot account for this and develop a model of bank risk transformation where floating-rate loans convert interest rate risk to credit risk, leading to loan losses.
+Empirical evidence from microdata is consistent with the model’s predictions.

 - Young Economist Prize (Runner-Up)